shikhar3295/adam2392.github.io/content/blog/travel/Europe/Travel Blog - Dublin.md

 ## Airports
 #### 1. Dublin Airport
+Big international airport that you can get RT bus tickets to the city for 12 euros.
+It takes about 30-40 minutes and runs pretty frequently.

+Note that I only spent 2 days here, and I think it's not worth anymore then that, unless you are planning daytrips from Dublin!

 ## Sights
 #### 1. Guiness St. James Gate Brewery

-#### 2. The Book of Kells
-Sex shows, prostitutes in windows, sex shops and a very red lit district.
+Self-explanatory and a must-see.
+There's a sick panoramic view at the top with a free beer waiting for you with the purchase of the tour ticket.

-#### 3. Jameson Distillery
+#### 2. Jameson Distillery
+Also self-explanatory.
+You get to do a tasting of different types of whiskey, bourbon and scotch!

 ## Food
 Here, I briefly describe a couple of food places that are worth the HYPE.
-For locations, just use google, or yelp.
+For locations, just use google, or tripadvisor.

-#### 1. Tang Cafe
+#### 1. Klaw

-#### 2.

-#### 3.
+Sick seafood restaurant.
+Very small, so don't be surprised if you have to wait!
+I got the lobster roll and pasta with mussels.
+Fantastic.

 ## Nightlife/Drinking
 #### 1. Temple Bar
 There is live music every night and this area (i.e. Temple Street) is always lively and busy.

-#### 2.
+Pop into different bars and get some Guiness!

 ## Getting Around
-You can definitely use the tram/bus system in Amsterdam!
-I recommend buying the multi-day passes.
+You can definitely use the tram/bus system here!
+The overall city isn't that big, so you can honestly just walk everywhere.

-Another option is completely walking the city (uhh), or renting a bike and getting around like the locals do.